LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Methodology

-An overview of the proposed method is shown in Fig. \ref{fig:lavit_inference}.
-The proposed method detects structural and logical anomalies using different mechanisms.
-Structural anomalies are detected using the reconstruction error of features by HVQ-Trans \cite{HVQ-Trans}, which also serves as the Tokenizer.
-Logical anomalies are detected through the prediction error of the probability distribution predicted by the \textbf{L}ogical \textbf{A}nomaly detection \textbf{Vi}sion \textbf{T}ransformer (\textbf{LAViT}), which has been self-supervised through MIM with the probability distribution of discrete latent variables of HVQ-Trans as the prediction target.
-The anomaly scores calculated by each mechanism are integrated to compute the final anomaly score of the input image.
-The normality or abnormality of an image is determined by an appropriate threshold of the anomaly score.
+An overview of the proposed framework is shown in Fig. \ref{fig:vit_training}.
+The proposed framework detects structural and logical anomalies using different mechanisms.
+We call this framework for both logical and structural AD \textbf{L}ogical \textbf{A}nomaly \textbf{D}etection with \textbf{M}asked \textbf{I}mage \textbf{M}odeling (\textbf{LADMIM}).
+Structural anomalies are detected using the reconstruction error of features by HVQ-Trans \cite{HVQ-Trans}, which also serves as the tokenizer.
+Logical anomalies are detected through the prediction error of the probability distribution predicted by the ViT-based model, which is self-supervised via MIM using the probability distribution of discrete latent variables from HVQ-Trans as the prediction target.
+The anomaly scores calculated by each mechanism are then integrated to compute the final anomaly score of the input image.
+The normality or anomalousity of an image is determined by applying an appropriate threshold to the anomaly score.

-Compared to reconstruction-based methods\cite{EfficientAD, GLCF, DADF}, the proposed method does not suffer from the identity mapping of the input, which can lead to increased prediction errors.
-This is because identity mapping results in large reconstruction errors in the masked region.
+Compared to reconstruction-based methods \cite{EfficientAD, GLCF, DADF}, the proposed framework does not suffer from the ID-shortcut of the input because identity mapping results in large reconstruction errors in the masked region.
+As discussed in Section \ref{seq:discussion}, since the ID-shortcut does not occur in our framework, LADMIM can be scaled to a larger model.

-Anomalies are detected through the interaction of more abstract visual features by running predictions on the discrete latent space.
-Moreover, when no masking is applied to the input image, the proposed method can be considered a distillation-based method where HVQ-Trans acts as the teacher and LAViT as the student.
-Masking input image in the proposed method promotes learning about the long-range dependencies between features in normal images, compared to distillation-based methods \cite{EfficientAD, THFR, DSKD}.
-When compared to memory-bank-based methods \cite{ComAD, PSAD}, the proposed method shares similarities with PSAD \cite{PSAD} and ComAD \cite{ComAD} in using the area distribution of objects to represent normal features.
-While these methods \cite{PSAD, ComAD} require the separate preparation of a segmentation model, the proposed method utilizes the discrete latent variables of HVQ-Trans, acquired through fully unsupervised learning via the image reconstruction task.
+Anomalies are detected through the interaction of more abstract visual features by running predictions in the discrete latent space.
+Moreover, when no masking is applied to the input image, the proposed framework can be considered a distillation-based method, where HVQ-Trans acts as the teacher and ViT as the student.
+Masking the input image in the proposed framework promotes learning of long-range dependencies among features in normal images, compared to distillation-based methods \cite{EfficientAD, THFR, DSKD}.
+Compared to memory bank-based methods \cite{ComAD, PSAD}, the proposed framework shares similarities with PSAD \cite{PSAD} and ComAD \cite{ComAD} in using the area distribution of objects to represent normal features.
+While these methods \cite{PSAD, ComAD} require the separate preparation of a segmentation model, the proposed framework utilizes the discrete latent variables of HVQ-Trans, acquired through fully unsupervised learning via the image reconstruction task.